Skip to main content

 By Stephen C. Schultz

-Please allow me to share a brief conversation I had with my Brother Jared Schultz (PhD in Rehabilitation Counseling and Department Head at VCU) that I thought might be helpful.
+Allow me to share a brief conversation I had with my brother, Jared Schultz (PhD in Rehabilitation Counseling and Department Head at VCU), which I believe might be helpful.

-Jared and I were discussing my transition to Aloft (Integrated residential treatment for young adults) and we were simply having a general conversation.
-This conversation obviously included helping young adults make the transition to self-supporting, responsible, productive members of society.
-Often this is a subtle struggle after receiving mental health services and various interventions over time.
+Jared and I were discussing the transition from adolescence to young adulthood.
+This conversation naturally included how to support young adults in becoming self-sufficient, responsible, and productive members of society.
+Often, this can be a subtle yet significant challenge, especially for those who have received mental health services and various interventions over time.

-Historically, there have been two competing avenues for receiving career and vocational services within the local community.
-Neither of these come with consistent, integrated therapeutic support.
-They do come with bureaucracy and generally poor customer service, leaving families feeling overwhelmed and uncared for.
+Historically, there have been two competing avenues for accessing career and vocational services within the local community.
+Unfortunately, neither of these options comes with consistent, integrated therapeutic support.
+Instead, they often involve excessive bureaucracy and poor customer service, leaving families feeling frustrated and unsupported.

-State Vocational Rehabilitation (VR) is a program that is available to anyone with a disability provided that they;
+State Vocational Rehabilitation (VR) is a program available to individuals with disabilities, provided they meet the following criteria:

-2. The disability is an impediment to employment
+2. The disability poses a barrier to employment.

-The vocational evaluations provided by the State consist of testing to assess the interests and abilities of the client.
-Sometimes the work and family values of the client are tested, but this is infrequent and varies from State to State and case worker to case worker.
-Case managers generally don’t make recommendations of therapeutic support or train families on how best to support the client.
-You may have a local case manager say they do, but families expecting a moderate level of “customer service” will be disappointed.
+The vocational evaluations provided by VR typically involve testing to assess the client’s interests and abilities.
+Occasionally, these evaluations include assessments of the client’s work and family values, but this is inconsistent and varies by state, agency, and caseworker.
+However, VR case managers rarely provide therapeutic support recommendations or train families on how to best support the client.
+Families expecting even a moderate level of “customer service” are often left disappointed.

-By Federal Law, VR Services are available if a student meets the above requirements.
-However, in practice, parents find themselves being passed between the local VR agency and the school district.
-This is because Federal Law also regulates how Special Education services are provided through each school district.
-By law, special education accommodations and Individual Education Plans (IEP) must be provided up to the age of 22 based on severity of the disability.
+By federal law, VR services are available to students who meet the above criteria.
+However, in practice, parents often find themselves being shuffled between local VR agencies and school districts.
+Federal law also governs the provision of special education services in schools, requiring that accommodations and Individualized Education Plans (IEPs) be offered up to age 22 based on the severity of the disability.

-For those students who are between the age of 18 and 22 this situation tends to be very frustrating.
-Families find themselves caught in the middle of school districts and VR services; with each saying the other agency is responsible for funding the services.
-Consequently, most families simply give up seeking services.
+For students aged 18 to 22, this overlap can be especially frustrating.
+Families frequently find themselves caught between school districts and VR agencies, with each claiming that the other is responsible for funding services.
+As a result, many families give up on pursuing these services altogether.

-1. Delays in services.
-VR counselors have caseloads of 150 to 300.
-While they do the best they can, they simply can't provide customized and individualized service.
+1. Delays in service: VR counselors often manage caseloads of 150 to 300 clients.
+While they try their best, they are unable to provide customized, individualized support.

 A Solution for Families